Alice Springs

 Overview of Alice Springs

-Australia’s interior is called The Red Center, and with the red color of the soil, you quickly see why.
+Alice Springs is in Australia’s interior called The Red Center, and with the red color of the soil, you quickly see why.
 The sunsets add an extra red glow and that is just the icing on the cake.
 Already from the air you can see the red earth, and in the middle of it all you find the oasis Alice Springs, which despite its relatively small population is like a big city in the desert.

 About the travel guide